 - You are now on the Tp-Link repeater setup page.
 Click “Next“.

 - Next, select your region.

-- Allow the TP-Link extender to search for available wireless networks.It could take a minute or two, depending on how many networks are nearby.
+- Allow the extender to search for available wireless networks.It could take a minute or two, depending on how many networks are nearby.

 - Select Next after selecting your wireless network from the list.